LeifChristian/ReactFileManager/README.md

 Subsequent commits will contain full read and write file privleges, either for a react/node file manager or, a simple text editor.

+FIRST:

+create a file named ".env" in the client directory.

+add the following variable: REACT_APP_MY_ENV="whateverPasswordYouChoose".

+This is just a very simple hard-coded password protection, useful for remote deployment.

 TO RUN:

 1) npm install in root directory